Fact Checked

 Playing a musical instrument may seem a very alternative treatment option.

-However, evidence supports the use of playing woodwind musical instruments to help reduce the symptoms of OSA.
-Research has been carried out on the Aboriginal wind instrument, the Didgeridoo.
-Which found the severity of OSA is reduced for those who suffer from a moderate level of the condition.
+However, evidence supports using woodwind musical instruments to help reduce the symptoms of OSA.
+Research has been carried out on the Aboriginal wind instrument, the Didgeridoo, which found that the severity of OSA is reduced for those who suffer from a moderate level of the condition.

 Loose tissue and weak muscles around the airways can often result in OSA.
 Playing a wind instrument helps strengthen those muscles and tissues.
 In turn, it helps to prevent their collapse and leaves the airways open.